mitaraaa/csrf-showcase/README.md

 - Signed Double-Submit Cookie: Include a signed cookie with each form submission that contains a unique value.
 The server can verify the cookie to prevent CSRF attacks.

+  You can try it out by using the `/transfer/signed` endpoint.

 - SameSite Cookies: Set the `SameSite` attribute on cookies to `Strict` or `Lax` to prevent CSRF attacks.

 ## References